-Use free graphic design tools like Canva to add graphics to your blog entries and social media posts The Ultimate Guide to Shareable Nonprofit Social Media Graphics.
+Use free graphic design tools like Canva to add graphics to your blog entries and social media posts.

 Video is one of the most engaging content types that you can post on social media.
 Facebook reported that 50 percent of Americans who use the platform on a daily basis watch at least one video every day.

 Make sure to upload your video natively into the platform of your choice.
 This way, it will automatically play as people land on it while scrolling through their feeds, grabbing their attention.
 Lots of views can lead to increased reach, engagement, and exposure for your nonprofit.